fankahou/Minishell/README.md

 23.04.2025:
 - Change error output from perror() to write()
 - fixed empty command -> exit code is 2 instead of 0
+- Fixed history file inconsistencies due to `cd`.
+    - It will now always be created/read in pwd at the point of execution

 18.04.2025: (Ka Hou)
 - checked with funcheck and fixed some leaks if malloc fails